jacksalici/jacksalici.com/content/projects/salinger.md

 ![](/uploads/salinger.png)

-More info and usage instruction on the [GitHub repository](https://github.com/jacksalici/salinger-theme).
+More info and usage instructions on the [GitHub repository](https://github.com/jacksalici/salinger-theme).